Juxtaglomerular cell tumor

-Juxtaglomerular cell tumor (JCT, JGCT, also reninoma) is an extremely rare kidney tumour of the juxtaglomerular cells, with less than 100 cases reported in literature.
+Juxtaglomerular cell tumor (JCT, JGCT, also reninoma) is an extremely rare kidney tumour of the juxtaglomerular cells, with fewer than 100 cases reported in literature.
 This tumor typically secretes renin, hence the former name of reninoma.
 It often causes severe hypertension that is difficult to control, in adults and children, although among causes of secondary hypertension it is rare.
 It develops most commonly in young adults, but can be diagnosed much later in life.
 It is generally considered benign, but its malignant potential is uncertain.

 Pathophysiology

 By hypersecretion of renin, JCT causes hypertension, often severe and usually sustained but occasionally paroxysmal, and secondary hyperaldosteronism inducing hypokalemia, though the later can be mild despite high renin.
 Both of these conditions may be corrected by surgical removal of the tumor.
 Asymptomatic cases have been reported.

 Histopathology

 JCT is morphologically characterized by multiple foci malignant mesenchymal epithelioid cells with, often with admixed necrosis, and a perivascular growth pattern.
 The immunophenotype is rather characteristic, as the neoplastic cells express renin, CD34, smooth muscle actin, CD138, vimentin, collagen IV and is negative for cytokeratins as well as for S100, c-Kit and desmin.